 Bugs Bunny sits with his carrots in the flower bed on the corner of the square opposite Pizza Hut.
 Check out the Bugs Bunny Statue in Leicester Square with his famous line “What’s up doc?.
 This timeless statue of Looney Tunes’ Bugs Bunny the cartoon character is remarkable.
 Bugs Bunny made his first official appearance in 1940’s A Wild Hare.

 Gene Kelly Statue in Leicester Square singing in the rain

-The Gene Kelly Statue in Leicester Square representing the 1950s as he swings on a lamppost.
-This statue makes you smile as Gene swing around with his umbrella.
-The scene is from the timeless dance in ‘Singin’ in the Rain’ movie in 1952.
-Singing in the rain is regarded as one of the of the greatest movie film musicals of all time. you can find the Gene Kelly Statue over near All Bar One in the flower bed.
+The Gene Kelly Statue in Leicester Square represents the 1950s as he swings on a lamppost.
+This statue makes you smile as Gene swings around with his umbrella.
+The scene is from the timeless dance in the ‘Singin’ in the Rain’ movie in 1952.
+Singing in the Rain is regarded as one of the greatest movie film musicals of all time. you can find the Gene Kelly Statue near All Bar One in the flower bed.

 Mary Poppins Statue in Leicester Square

 Mary Poppins is one of the most loved musicals of all time.
-It certainly is one of my favourites so what a thrill to se the amazing Mary Poppins Statue in Leicester Square gardens.
+It certainly is one of my favourites so what a thrill to see the amazing Mary Poppins Statue in Leicester Square Gardens.
 Mary lands gracefully with her umbrella in the air!
 A favourite film from 1964 and a great example of 1960s cinema.
-Mary Poppins is loved my children and adults alike even today.
+Mary Poppins is loved by children and adults alike, even today.
 You can see Mary Poppins the musical which is currently playing at the Prince Edward Theatre London.

-Leicester Square Statue free film audio tour and handy map
+Leicester Square Statue free film audio tour and a handy map

 Find the interactive map in the square so you can download sounds and visuals to accompany the figures.
 In the Leicester Square Statue free film audio tour!